klamt-lab/MCS_growth-coupling/README.md

-# Scripts and functions for computing gene knockout strategies (MCS) for different degrees of growth-coupled production
+# Computing gene knockout strategies (MCS) for different degrees of growth-coupled production

 Supplemetary code for: